volcano-sh/kubegene-website/content/docs/guides/workflow-grammar.md

 +++
-title = "workflow grammar"
+title = "Workflow Grammar"
-description = "Information on how to use and write workflow" weight = 10 toc = true bref= "command."
+description = "Information on how to use and write workflow yaml" weight = 10 toc = true bref= "command."